kavitharaju/Malayalam-Morpheme-Splitter/Readme.md

 ## Functions
 read_all_examples() : Reads all the examples from the DB and returns them as a dictionary.

-morph_analysis(word) : This function takes a string as input and returns a list containing segmentations.
+morph_analysis(sentence) : This function takes a string as input and returns a list containing segmentations.

 db_entry(inp) : This function takes a dictionary as input and adds it to the DB.